 |Evaluation||But you’re not finished there: after the course is completed by learners, you need to evaluate its efficacy.
 Here, you need to find out if the training goals have been met and to define what should be improved in a program.|

-Other Need-to-Know ID Theories
+Other Need-to-Know Learning Theories in Learning Design

 As with psychology, there are many schools of thought within the ID world, and you’ll have to study and experiment with different methodologies to see what works best in your situation.
 In this section, we’ll introduce you to three of the most prevalent instructional design models: